Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Some lemmas

 \section{Some lemmas}

-In this section, let us develop some lemmas on dimension drop C*-algebras and order zero c.p.c.~maps with domain a matrix algebra.
+In this section, we shall develop some lemmas on dimension drop C*-algebras and order zero c.p.c.~maps with domain a matrix algebra.
 Let us start with a simple observation:

-\begin{lem} Let $a, c$ be elements of a unital C*-algebra, and assume that $ac=c$ and $a$ is positive.
+\begin{lem} Let $a, c$ be elements of a unital C*-algebra, and assume that $ac=c$ and $a$ is self-adjoint.
 Then,